It should be obvious by now that trading is to me, more than just a way to make money (if you’re new here, check out the About page).

 What’s probably less obvious though, is that I don’t consider myself to be just a trader.

-You see, I really consider myself to be a life strategist.
+You see, I really consider myself to be a capitalist and explorer.

 To me, trading was never meant to be an end in itself, but rather as a means to a more meaningful, and fulfilling end.